Mailing Address: 0101 Old Main Hill

 - PSY 1750 Comprehension Strategies for College Reading

-The Americans with Disabilities Act defines a person with a disability as an individual with a significant impairment of a major life activity as compared to the average person, a history of such impairment, or who is regarded by others to be disabled.
+The Americans with Disabilities Act defines a person with a disability as an individual with a significant impairment of a major life activity as compared to the average person.
 Each applicant's application will be evaluated based on this definition.

 Students with disabilities may be eligible for services and reasonable accommodations at Utah State University .
 In order to qualify for services, students must: